wyhitcs/team-letsencrypt/draftv1.md

 ##1.4 Let’s Encrypt

-Let’s encrypt is a software implementing ACME protocol.
+Let’s Encrypt is a software implementing ACME protocol.
 The workflow is summarized as follows:
-1) when a certificate is requested, let’s encrypt wraps necessary information (the account, the domain name etc) into standard format and sends them to boulder of a CA;
+1) when a certificate is requested, Let’s Encrypt wraps necessary information (the account, the domain name etc) into standard format and sends them to boulder of a CA;
 2) CA responds the request with a challenge, saying that “since you claim the ownership of the domain xxxxx.com, please add a .txt file containing the string blablabla in the folder aaa/bbb/ccc”;
-3) Let’s encrypt will automatically solve this challenge for the client;
+3) Let’s Encrypt will automatically solve this challenge for the client;
 4) CA grants a certificate after solving the challenge.

 #2.
 Views and Perspectives

-In this section, we present a comprehensive study of let’s encrypt covering the stakeholders, the architecture, the deployment of the software, the variability and the evolution of let’s encrypt.
+In this section, we present a comprehensive study of Let’s Encrypt covering the stakeholders, the architecture, the deployment of the software, the variability and the evolution of Let’s Encrypt.

 ##2.1 Stakeholders Analysis
 We identify 6 types of stakeholders for Let's Encrypt.